-Bespoke health and wellbeing support for our diverse colleagues and those affected by the pandemic in India
+Bespoke health and wellbeing support for our diverse colleagues

 As part of the national health and wellbeing programme for our NHS people, and working in collaboration with our staff networks, we have developed a number of bespoke support offers for our Black, Asian and Minority Ethnic (BAME) NHS colleagues.

 If you need support now and would like to talk to someone or access support via a health and wellbeing app, please click here for details on our Samaritans helpline, Hospice UK bereavement helpline and how to access the apps.
 You can also seek support through our staff mental health hubs or through your GP and local NHS services.

 We are working with MHFA England to offer a cohort of training sessions aimed at NHS staff from diverse backgrounds, focusing on our BAME, LGBT+ and disabled colleagues.
 The programme comprises of four half-day learning sessions, facilitated virtually and you will need to attend all four half-day sessions to gain your certificate.
 MHFA won’t teach you to be a therapist, but just like physical first aid, it will teach you to listen, reassure and respond.

 MHFA Training for BAME colleagues will commence on 21 September 2021.
 All places for these sessions have been filled.

 MHFA Training for LGBT+ colleagues will commence on 22 September 2021.
 All places for these sessions have been filled.

 MHFA Training for disabled colleagues will commence on 13 October 2021.
 All places for these sessions have been filled.

 MHFA is an internationally recognised training course that teaches people how to spot the signs and symptoms of mental ill health and provide help on a first aid basis.
 We have limited places for this training project, places will be allocated on a first come first served basis.
 All data will be dealt with in strict confidence and will not be shared with any third parties.